Temporary Employment Pool for Administrative Support

 - Capacity to work autonomously and in a self-directed fashion

 - Detail oriented and able to manage multiple priorities simultaneously

 - Ability to exercise sound judgment and decision making

-Hourly pay rate varies on position and is based upon experience and qualifications.
-Temporary employment positions are not eligible for benefits in most cases.
+Hourly pay rate varies on position and is based upon experience, qualifications and available budget.

 Submission of materials does not guarantee consideration for future employment in openings of this type, since availability can be unpredictable and competitive.

 As an equal employment opportunity and affirmative action employer, UW-Stout is committed to inclusive excellence and is actively seeking applications from individuals from diverse groups; veterans and individuals with disabilities.

 An offer of employment is contingent upon the final candidate passing a criminal background check and a reference check process.
 The reference check process includes asking the final candidate and most recent supervisor questions regarding sexual violence and sexual harassment.
 Final candidates with previous employment within the UW System and State of WI agencies will be subject to additional reference checks.
 Official transcripts required at time of hire.